emc-openstack/vmax-cinder-driver/README.md

 By issuing these commands, the Cinder volume type VMAX_ISCSI is associated with the ISCSI_backend, and the type VMAX_FC associated with FC_backend

-For more details on multi-backend configuration, see OpenStack Administration Guide
+For more details on multi-backend configuration, see [OpenStack Administration Guide](http://docs.openstack.org/admin-guide-cloud/content/multi_backend.html).

 ## EMC-specific Configuration Files